 - Download and/or use the app, service or product

 - Is the product, service, or app launched and live today?
 Many products today come with free trials, so it is worth your time to download the app, check out the product, and see whether the value proposition is easy to understand from the customer’s perspective.
 Would you be drawn to purchase or use this product yourself?

 - Media – TV shows, podcasts, etc.

-- You’d be surprised at how many startups that raise use equity crowdfunding sites have also taken part on TV shows such as Shark Tank and podcasts like The Pitch.
-It never hurts to hear what professional VCs and angels thought of the same startup and product.
+- You’d be surprised at how many startups that raise use equity crowdfunding sites have also been featured on TV shows such as Shark Tank and podcasts like The Pitch.
+It never hurts to hear what professional VCs and angels think of the same startup and product.

 - Various funding portals are also launching their own media shows, such as Republic’s Meet the Drapers and Venture Unplugged, as well as WeFunder’s Adventure Capital.

 - Also, watching either live or recorded “demo days” or pitch events on the funding portal can give you more insight into how the founder communicates and allow investors to ask more questions.

 - Last but definitely not least, there are a plethora of online tools that make investing in startups online possible today.
 Some of the ones I use include:

 Get Your Free Due Diligence Checklist for Crowdfunding Investors

 While there are many similarities between angel investing and crowdfunding investing due diligence, there are also some important differences.

 To help you get started, I have documented my own due diligence process and questions and made it available for free to all CrowdWise Academy members.